 1. The literary agent

-Initially, your agent will work with you to edit your novel so it is ready for submission, before using their existing relationships with editors to approach those who are looking for novels in the genre your book fits into.
+Initially, your agent will work with you to edit your novel so it is ready for submission, before using their existing relationships with publishing editors to approach those who are looking for novels in the genre your book fits into.
 Your agent won’t just work to secure publication in your country, either – they will pursue book deals in multiple countries around the world on your behalf.

-They will then be there alongside you through the publishing process, celebrating the highs and representing you during the lows, and negotiating your next contract once the first is completed… where the process is then repeated!
+They will then be there alongside you through the publishing process, celebrating the highs and representing you during the lows, and negotiating your next contract once the first is completed...
+Where the process is then repeated!

-Your agent will be there alongside you through the publishing process, celebrating the highs and representing you during the lows, and negotiating your next contract once the first is completed… where the process is then repeated!
+Your agent will be there alongside you through the publishing process, celebrating the highs and representing you during the lows, and negotiating your next contract once the first is completed...
+Where the process is then repeated!

 2. The publishing team

-Your editor isn’t just the person who works with you on editing and elevating your novel, they are, in essence, the project manager of your book publication and your overall brand, and the in-house champion of you and your book(s).
+Your editor isn’t just the person who works with you on editing and elevating your novel.
+They are, in essence, the project manager of your book publication and your overall brand, and the in-house champion of you and your book(s).

 Editors pitch internally to buy your novel, and then lead meetings with the sales department, the marketing team, the cover designer, and publicity.
 They send out proof copies of your book to other authors in the hope they’ll issue a quote of endorsement – and much more.
 Your editor is your main source of contact and information, and the person who keeps all the plates spinning.
-If you want to know more about the process, you can read this blog post about what an editor does.
+If you want to know more about the process, try this blog post about what an editor does.

 Sales